AntJanus/WebDevelopment.META/Book/4-Better Developer/4-programming-myths.md

 In short, developing software is never done.

-## Once you master a language, you're done learning
+###Once you master a language, you're done learning

 You're not because the second you think you "master" something, you'll find out there are a million new things to learn about it.
 For instance, CSS should have been probably the easiest "language" to learn (I use that term loosely here), yet there are professionals that dedicate their entire lives today in order to learn the nuances of it, how to exploit it, and make it work for them.
 The second you master the syntax, you'll learn about Object Oriented CSS (a way to organize your CSS such that it's easy to understand, it doesn't reuse styles without cause, with some other perks too), and then you'll find out about paint optimization (styling so that the browser takes less time to apply your styles), then there are animations, CSS preprocessors that allow variable use, etc. etc. And it keeps going.

 And every language is like that.
 And the world is moving.
 Once you think you have a handle on one thing, you'll find the next thing to learn, and then you'll have to go back and update your understanding of that one thing because it just got a massive overhaul.
 Then there are "best practices" (a collection of practices that one should employ for certain programming tasks) which update constantly.

 Basically, the learning never stops.
 You can't stop because if you do, you'll find yourself knowing legacy software that no one uses any longer.
 It's really not as scary as it sounds but it's something to keep in mind.

+###And there is more

+There are many more myths so just keep a sceptical mind and don't trust overreaching conclusions (like "Developers that learn C first are better developers").